 Is a legendary club owner, having owned the seminal rock club, My Father’s Place in Long Island.
 At My Father’s Place, Epstein nurtured some of Rock’s most important bands including Bruce Springsteen, Patti Smith, Billy Joel, The Police, The Go-Gos, Joan Jett, Pat Benatar, Blondie, and The Talking Heads, as well as then unknown comics such as Eddie Murphy, Andy Kaufman, and Billy Crystal.
 Epstein was the only major club owner in America to regularly incorporate reggae and booked virtually every important reggae act, helping to make it a mainstream phenomena.

-After My Father’s Place closed, Epstein continued to book shows, recently working for the past seven years with Little Steven Van Zandt to help find new Garage Rock bands and put them on tour.
+After My Father’s Place closed, Epstein continued to book shows, working with Little Steven Van Zandt to help find new Garage Rock bands and put them on tour.
+In 2017 Eppy reopened My Father’s Place as a supper club in Long Island and is again discovering new performers and giving them a chance to develop.

 Began in the early days of FM radio at New York’s WNYU-FM and WNEW-FM.
 In the late ’70s, Denis became Program Director at WLIR, and turned it into the premiere Modern Rock station of the 1980’s.
 Denis is unanimously credited with almost single-handedly creating the New Wave and alternative radio formats that defined a generation and swept the nation, introducing major new acts such as Depeche Mode, the Police, Midnight Oil, The Cure, U2, and many, many, others.